sammi-turner/Flask-Journal-App/README.md

 # Notes-To-Self

-An app for writing journal entries.
+An app for writing time-stamped notes to an SQLite database.

+By default, this app runs in debug mode.